intel/nauta/docs/installation-and-configuration/Installation_Process/IP.md

 ## Creating an Inventory or Configuration File

-The Inventory file defines where your master and worker nodes reside, and how to access them.
-The Configuration file defines  your proxy settings, network quirks and filesystem preferences.
-Should you need to create an _Inventory_ and/or _Configuration_ the instructions are below.
+The _Inventory_ file defines where your master and worker nodes reside, and how to access them.
+The _Configuration_ file defines your proxy settings, network quirks, and file system preferences.
+Should you need to create an _Inventory_ and/or _Configuration_ follow the instructions below.

 ### Inventory File Creation